 - Pressure cook the lamb - Add the thyme, bay, beer and broth or stock.
 Scrape the bottom of the pot again to loosen any browned bits and flour.
 Lock the lid, and cook 30 minutes.
 After 10 minutes, release pressure.
 After experimenting a few times, I found that cooking the meat in the liquid for 30 minutes, de-pressurizing, adding the root vegetables, and then cooking another 8 minutes is about right.

 My preference for this stew is lamb, though beef is very tasty as well.
 A very traditional Irish stew uses mutton, and I've never found it, and certainly not cooked with it.
 If you're the adventuresome sort, and you find mutton, go for it!

 Do you typically prepare a special meal for St. Patrick’s Day?
 If so, what would that be?
 I love to hear your food stories!

-If this pressure cooker recipe isn’t quite what you had in mind, check out my Pressure Cooker Lamb Stew Provençal, or my Instant Pot Korean Chicken Thighs – two of my most popular recipes.
-I think you will find it’s hard to beat the tender results achieved in a relatively short time in the pressure cooker.
+If this Instant Pot stew recipe isn't quite what you had in mind, check out my Instant Pot Lamb Stew Provençal, or my Instant Pot Lamb Butternut Squash Stew - two of my most popular recipes.
+I think you will find it's hard to beat the tender results achieved in a relatively short time in the Instant Pot or pressure cooker.